ynonp/microservices-scenarios/01-reminders/graphql/readme.md

 });
 ```

-Before moving on to the task, see that you can run the services, create a new meeting and get a console log line in docker compose when the meeting is about to start.

-## What We Need
+If you created a meeting that starts now, you should already see the line in the docker compose terminal.
+However to actually send reminders we need some more data.
 We know the meeting ID, but we don't know how to contact the meeting participants and remind them of the meeting.

 Your job is to:

 1. Expose new Rails API to send contact info for a given meeting